 With its clean Scandinavian lines and sunny south-facing aspect, it is a striking contrast to its dramatic setting on the site of a former whinstone quarry, just two miles from the heavenly sands of Bamburgh.

-The open plan living space features a scheme of cool greys and calming blues along with vast contemporary feature windows, divided by a central fireplace with wood burner and a Smart flat-screen TV.
+The open-plan living space features a scheme of cool greys and calming blues along with vast contemporary feature windows, divided by a central fireplace with wood burner and a Smart TV.

-The kitchen is a modern Shaker design, complemented by lime-washed accents evocative of coastal driftwood, while large bi-folding doors allow the outside in, leading onto a sunny south-facing deck with barbecue and outside furniture, as well as some fun outdoor games for children.
+The kitchen is a modern Shaker design, complemented by lime-washed accents evocative of coastal driftwood, while large bi-folding doors allow the outside in, leading onto a sunny south-facing deck with charcoal barbecue and outdoor furniture, as well as some fun outdoor games for children.

 The three double bedrooms (one en-suite) have a very on-trend vibe, including a whimsical Flamingo design, and a calming Koi in azure blue.

 A short walk through the woodland will take you up to the quarry top with a viewing platform which offers incredible views towards Bamburgh Castle and the Farne Islands beyond, while the never ending sands along this stretch of coastline will keep families, dogs and outdoor adventurers happy and entertained.

 Utility / boot room with hanging space for outdoor wear.
 Washing machine, large fridge/freezer.

-Sitting room with two large sofas offering, armchairs, wood burning stove.
-Large wall mounted Smart TV, Bose sound system, selection of indoor games.
+Sitting room with two large sofas, armchairs, log burner (initial supply of logs provided), wall-mounted Smart TV, Bose sound system, selection of indoor games.